konrad/2018-01-10-RNA-Seq-Workshop_Guwahati/Installation.md

 rm -rf ~/anaconda3
 ```

-and start the installation again.
+and start the Anaconda installation again.

 ### Install some tools as Anaconda packages

 Now we need to install some tools.
 Open a terminal and enter
-(important: leave *NO SPACE* after the `\`. you can alternatively also
+(important: leave **NO SPACE** in the line after the `\`.
+You can
-type the text witouth the `\`s - they were just added here to keep the
+alternatively also type the text witouth the `\` - they were just
-line length short)
+added here to keep the line length short)

 ```
 $ conda install -c bioconda bwa fastx_toolkit fastqc segemehl \